openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

 and encourages contributions to the discussions.
 You may want to send out more than one message while the course is running.
 You can use this template as a starting point for your own messages; search for the values enclosed by {braces} and replace them with information for your course.
+In addition, check that you are using :ref:`keywords <Use Keywords in Messages>` appropriately.

 ::